inanimatt/silex-oauth2-api/README.md

 * Actually bloody works.
 I'm not proud, but I am tired.

-* Implements a Doctrine DBAL storage interface for the [LEOP OAuth server](https://github.com/php-loep/oauth2-server).
+* Implements a Doctrine DBAL storage interface for the [LOEP OAuth 2 server](https://github.com/php-loep/oauth2-server).
 (Because Silex has built-in integration for the DBAL, not because I think it's better or worse than zetacomponents).

 * Provides an access token for the `client_credentials` grant type.